McTavishLab/R_OpenTree_tutorials/_episodes/03-broken-taxa.md

 This includes species assigned to genera other than _Canis_.

-What if I _really, really_ want to get a tree containing species within the genus _Canis_ only?
+It might seem non phylogenetic, but what if I _really, really_ need a tree containing species within the genus _Canis_ only?

 ### b) Get an induced subtree of taxonomic children